2002 Land Rover Discovery Series II Bolt Pattern

 The table below shows how the Discovery Series II's wheel specifications have changed over the years.
 The 2002 model year is highlighted.

-The 2002 Land Rover Discovery Series II has a bolt pattern of 5x108.
+Expert Buying Guide for 2002 Land Rover Discovery Series II

 - Observed bolt-pattern variants for this model: 1